hellmarbecker/blog/_drafts/quantiles-in-apache-druid-with-datasketches.markdown

 We can now see the difference between A and B, B being much broader distributed.
 Also the skewedness of D becomes even clearer - more then 75% of that segment are concentrated within the lower peak!

 There's a nice way to return multiple quantile values from one function call using `DS_GET_QUANTILES`.
-This function takes a variable number of relative frequency values and returns the quantiles for all of them in a SQL array:
+This function takes a variable number of relative frequency values and returns the quantiles for all of them in an SQL array:
 ```sql
 SELECT
   cn,